mouadziani/30-days-of-spring/day-02/readme.md

 **How it works:**
 - They start by reading the application context file (only if you used XML configuration, or they will read it, using the way you configured it)
-- Based on the information they found in this file, the spring container will start with the construction of each bean founded
+- Based on the information they found in this file, the spring container will start with the construction of each bean founded **(by using java reflexion)**
 - And then if the bean needs a dependency, it will look for them in the container and inject them as you configured it